earthly/website/blog/_posts/2023-02-02-building-js-monorepo.md

 ## Conclusion

-These five common monorepo tools—Bazel, Gradle, Lage, Lerna, and Rush—all have their own features, benefits, and drawbacks.
+These five common monorepo tools—Bazel, Gradle, Lage, Lerna, and Rush—all have their own features, benefits, and drawbacks for building JavaScript and TypeScript monorepos.
 The good news is that regardless of which one works best for your situation, you can still use [Earthly](https://earthly.dev/) with all of them.

-As an open source [CI/CD](/blog/ci-vs-cd) framework, Earthly allows you to develop locally and run anywhere.
+As an open source CI/CD framework, Earthly allows you to develop locally and run anywhere.
 Builds are containerized and language agnostic, and tasks are executed in parallel, which makes it fast.
 Check out Earthly's detailed [documentation](https://docs.earthly.dev/) to see how you can get started with it easily.

 {% include cta/cta1.html %}